nuxt-modules/strapi/docs/content/en/index.md

   - RESTful methods
   - Adaptive SDK for API entities
   - Handle errors with hooks
+  - TypeScript support
 ---

 <img src="/preview.png" class="light-img" width="1280" height="640" alt=""/>
 <img src="/preview-dark.png" class="dark-img" width="1280" height="640" alt=""/>

 This module is a wrapper around [Strapi](https://strapi.io/) for [NuxtJS](https://nuxtjs.org).

+If you want to know how to use this module with TypeScript, check out [this page](https://strapi.nuxtjs.org/typescript) of the docs.

 ## Features